LAST UPDATED – 10/19/22 – Florence Italy Visitor Guide

 Recommended Tours and Excursions

 Florence is an amazing and beautiful city.
 Around every corner, there is something wonderful to photograph.
-If you are interested in seeing some of the photographs that I captured while visiting Florence, I have included a gallery for you to review below.
+If you are interested in seeing some of the photographs that I captured while visiting Florence, I have included a gallery for you to review in my Florence Italy visitor guide below.

 If you would like to view some more of my top photos from this trip, as well as photos from some of my many other travel adventures, make sure you are following me on Instagram as well!